sajangrg/serious-incident/README.md

 # Serious Incident
-Project, 'Serious Incident' is single page project for MasTec in which technologies like<br/> HTML, CSS, jQuery, SVG manipulations have been used.
+Project, 'Serious Incident' is single page project for MasTec in which technologies like<br/> HTML, CSS, jQuery, simple SVG manipulations have been used.